[This blog was originally posted on May 29, 2018 and has been updated to showcase new examples]

 Vector-based images are those that are created on image editing software such as Adobe Photoshop, Illustrator, Google Sketch, or Corel Draw.
 The scope of irrelevancy and production cost are substantially low since any concept can be designed on software.

 Another variation of such design includes adding color strokes, geometric shapes, and other similar elements to a real-life photograph.
-For instance, take a look at this email template from Collin Street Bakery.
+For instance, take a look at this email template from Love Cocoa.

 Different ways to use Images in Emails